 Creating special effects can become very complex at times, but you always need to keep in mind that the final effect must be simple and able to be very quickly and clearly recognized as the thing you are essentially tricking the viewer into perceiving.
-The effect we planned and worked toward with the wheat stalk costumes was achieved with great success- the wheat stalks swayed beautifully when the actress moved in the suit and everything contributed perfectly to sustain the illusion of a full bundle of wheat with arms and legs.
+The effect we planned and worked toward with the wheat stalk costumes was achieved with great success- the wheat stalks swayed beautifully when the actress moved in the suit and everything contributed perfectly to sustain the illusion of a realistic bundle of wheat with arms and legs.
 With every job, we work hard to create the very best in special effects.
 When everything is just right and it all comes together, then real magic happens on set.
 These costumes achieved a simple beauty, poetry, and magic.

-The Bud Light and Golden Wheat campaign was very well received, and it was so successful that we wound up making another five sets of Bud Light bottle and Golden Wheat costumes for walk around appearances and conventions.
+The Bud Light and Golden Wheat campaign was very well received.
+It was so successful that we wound up making five more sets of Bud Light bottle and Golden Wheat costumes for walk-around appearances and conventions.

 BUD LIGHT BOTTLE & GOLDEN WHEAT costumes - Credits